Resumable vs. Hydration

 Writing applications with serializability in mind

-The resumability property of the framework must extend to resumability of the application as well.
-This means that the framework must provide mechanisms for the developer to express Components and Entities of the applications in a way which can be serialized and then resumed (without re-bootstrapping).
-This necessitates that applications are written with resumability constraints in mind.
+The resumability capability of the framework must extend to resumability of the application as well.
+This means that the framework must provide mechanisms for the developer to express components and entities of the application in a way which can be serialized and then resumed (without re-bootstrapping).
+This necessitates that the application is written with resumability constraints in mind.
 It is simply not possible for developers to continue to write applications in a heap-centric way and expect that a better framework can somehow make up for this sub-optimal approach.

 Developers must write their applications in a DOM-centric way.
 This will require a change of behavior and retooling of web developers' skills.
 Frameworks need to provide guidance and APIs to make it easy for developers to write the applications in this way.